8r14z/coding-interview-prep/README.md

 # Everything You Need For Coding Interviews

-This is a notebook I'm using to take note when practicing for code interviews.
+This is a notebook I'm using to take note when practicing for coding interviews.
 It helps me crack the coding interviews at: Amazon, Meta (Facebook), Google, Snapchat, Datadog, Reddit, Tiktok,...

 ### TL;DR - how to use this repo?
 1. Read [README.md](README.md)